35 Reporting and writing research

 • gives a short evaluation of the results.

-• discusses limitations (Sect.
+• discusses limitations (Chap.
 8), strengths, weaknesses, problems, challenges.

 • tries to anticipate and respond to potential questions about the research.